 Additional Winter Glove Features

-Winter gloves can range from simple leather designs like the L.L.
-Bean Buckskin Choppers, to fully featured models with wrist cinches, nose wipes, zippered pockets, and carabiner loops for carrying on a harness.
+Winter gloves can range from simple leather designs like the Kinco Pigskin to fully featured models with wrist cinches, nose wipes, zippered pockets, and carabiner loops for carrying on a harness.
 These features generally increase with performance—everyday and work gloves are usually the simplest (sometimes with touchscreen compatibility as the only noteworthy addition), whereas winter sports gloves often include all the bells and whistles.
-Some gloves even come with a battery-powered heat pack for particularly cold environments—or particularly cold hands (the Outdoor Research Lucent Heated Gloves being our favorites).
+Some gloves even come with a battery-powered heat pack for particularly cold environments—or particularly cold hands (the Outdoor Research Prevail Heated GTX Glove being our favorite).

 For the chilliest of conditions or those that suffer from habitually cold hands, mittens are a great choice.
 By keeping your fingers together rather than isolating them as gloves do, mittens offer a notable increase in protection and warmth.
 The largest downside of mittens is the lack of dexterity.
 Even for simple tasks like tying your shoes, unzipping your pockets, or grabbing a small item, mittens are bound to make you feel clumsy.
 Depending on the activity, you may end up removing them enough times that your hands would have stayed warmer with gloves on.
 But for the occasions when you don’t need nimble hands, nothing beats the warmth of mittens (for more info, see our article on the best winter mittens).

-Some gloves—like the Fox River Glomitt—are designed with mitten flaps that extend over the top of gloved fingers.
+Some gloves—like the Black Diamond WindWeight Convertible Mittens—are designed with mitten flaps that extend over the top of gloved fingers.
 For casual use, this can be a best-of-both-worlds scenario—convenience, dexterity, and warmth all in one.
 But take note that the partial flap will not suffice to keep your hands dry in snow or rain.
 A third option for mittens is the 3-finger design, which is also known as the split finger or lobster glove.
 Here, the thumb and pointer finger have their own slots while the other three fingers remain together as in a mitten.
 We don’t love this style in most cases—dexterity still is largely compromised and the increase in warmth is minimal.

 Back to Our Top Winter Glove Picks Back to Our Winter Glove Comparison Table